haitran2011/snutt/README.md

 ## Deploying

-See to it that following variables are set.
-I recommend you to create a `.snuttrc` file and source it from your `.*shrc` file.
+See to it that following variables are set for pm2.
+I recommend you to create a `.snuttrc` file and source it from your `.*shrc` file. **PLEASE SET PERMISSION OF YOUR `.snuttrc` OR ANY METHOD OF VARIABLE STORAGE AS 600**.
 ```
 export SNUTT_HOST=localhost
 export SNUTT_PROTOCOL=http